yiruyang2025/yiruyang2025.github.io/_projects/5_project.md

   - It defines a state-space model, breaking down the problem into:
     - How the state changes over time (prediction)
     - How observations arise from the state (update)
-  - Kalman Filtering As The Mathematical Origin of Sensor Fusion
-    - The key ideas introduced in this paper includes:
+  - Kalman Filtering As The Mathematical Origin of Sensor Fusion, the key ideas introduced in this paper includes:
     - `Latent state`
     - A hidden variable that represents the true system state we care about (e.g., position, orientation, velocity), which cannot be observed directly
     - `Observation model`
     - A probabilistic mapping from the latent state to sensor measurements, explicitly modeling noise and uncertainty
     - `Recursive Bayesian update`
     - A principled way to update the belief over the latent state over time, combining prior knowledge with new observations in a sequential and efficient manner